kuberos-io/kuberos/docs/advanced_setup.md

 ### Metrics Server

-disable ssl
+Get the latest deployment yaml file from [kubernetes-sigs/metrics-server](https://github.com/kubernetes-sigs/metrics-server)

-Add the `- --kubelet-insecure-tls` in container args as follow:
+To disable the certificate validation for using in the local network, add the `- --kubelet-insecure-tls` in container args as follow:

 ```YAML
 apiVersion: apps/v1